nit27/hardened-firefox/README.md

 - In FireFox, type `about:preferences#search` on searchbar
 - Default Search Engine, switch to `DuckDuckGo`
 - Type `about:preferences#privacy`, Security: uncheck `Block dangerous and deceptive content`
-# Tweak your favourite preferences on `user-overrides`
+# Tweak your favourite preferences
 You can feel free to customise your preferences in `user-overrides`.
 Please keep the file `user.js` unless you want to update it.
 See below.
 Commond customisations (not recommend, use on your own risk):
 - Enable cookie persistence